 The Rath Yatra(Chariot festival) is one of the grandest festivals celebrated at the Jagannath Temple in Puri.This commemorates the annual visit of Lord Jagannath along with his siblings Balabhadra and Subhadra to their aunt’s house.
 Gundicha.

 Bali Yatra, a festival that commemorates the rich maritime history of Odisha is celebrated throughout the state.
 In the historic city of Cuttack, a week-long event is organised starting from the day of Kartika Purnima.

 Sivasagar, in Eastern Assam, is a city of historical and cultural significance, which also showcases nature's beauty.
 It served as the seat of power for the Ahoms, and contains important monuments from the era.

 Step into the captivating history of the four queens who ruled in succession.
 Begums of Bhopal were known to be competent rulers as they redefined the city of Bhopal and maintained respectable relations with the British

 This story is based on the World’s first all granite temple, the Brihadeswara Temple at Tanjavur.
 The pride of Rajaraja Chola I, built almost 1000 years ago, this temple is the best example of precision and symmetry in architecture.

 Recognizing the ongoing need to position itself for the digital future, Indian Culture is an initiative by the Ministry of Culture.
 A platform that hosts data of cultural relevance from various repositories and institutions all over India.

 The Indian Culture Portal is a part of the National Virtual Library of India project, funded by the Ministry of Culture, Government of India.
 The portal has been created and developed by the Indian Institute of Technology, Bombay.
-Data has been provided by organisations of the Ministry of Culture and curated by Indira Gandhi National Open University.
+Data has been provided by organisations of the Ministry of Culture.